Libardo1/telafinance/content/pages/04-daily-commentary.markdown

 ### May

+May 28, 2018

+* Markets are closed for Memorial Day.
+The website has been streamlined to focus on the daily forecasts.
+The goal of the redesign is to provide information as efficiently as possible, especially as the amount of information is set to grow with future indicator launches.
+Previously posted content may return at some point down the road.

 May 25, 2018

 * The <a href="/gdptoday.html">GDPToday</a> forecast for 2018Q2 is down -0.03% from 2.95% to 2.92%.
 The <a href="/bfsi.html">BFSI</a> increased +0.002 from +0.501 on May 23, 2018 to +0.503 on May 24, 2018.